 Apply for Sign Permit View the Sign By-law

-Please be advised certain signs may also require a Building Permit issued by the Building Department - Building Permit.
+Please be advised certain signs may also require a Building Permit issued by the Building Department.

 Sign Permit Fees